SEEON

 Engineering Technical Leader — Webex, Cisco

-Seeon collaborates with the global multi-displinary team, addressing accessibility and usability.
+Seeon collaborates with global multi-displinary team to address accessibility and usability.
 Her innovative efforts, UX improvements and collaborative spirit are invaluable

 Leslie Engler